ninhhoang2005/chargingNotifier/readme.md

 ## Features

 - **Sound Notifications**: Plays distinct sound effects when your device is connected to or disconnected from AC power.
-- **Configurable**: Choose between the default NVDA voice announcements or custom sound notifications.
+- **Configurable**: Choose between voice announcements, sound notifications, or both.

 ## Settings